swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 This initial proposal does not directly provide a way for the client target to pass configuration parameters to the plugin.
 However, because plugins have read-only access to the package directory, they can read custom configuration files as needed.
 While this means that configuration of the plugin resides outside of the package manifest, it does allow each plugin to use a configuration format suitable for its own needs.
 This pattern is commonly used in practice already, in the form of JSON or YAML configuration files for source generators, etc. Future proposals are expected to let package plugins define options that can be controlled in the client package's manifest.

 A `plugin` target should declare dependencies on the targets that provide the executables needed during the build.
-The binary target type will be extended to let it vend pre-built executables for build tools that don't built with SwiftPM.
-As mentioned earlier, this is the subject of the separate evolution proposal  [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md).
+The binary target type will be extended to let it vend pre-built executables for build tools that are not built using SwiftPM.
+This is the subject of the separate evolution proposal [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md).

 A plugin script itself cannot initially use custom libraries built by other SwiftPM targets.
 Initially, the only APIs available are `PackagePlugin` and the Swift standard libraries.
 This is somewhat limiting, but note that the plugin itself is only expected to contain a minimal amount of logic to construct a command that will then invoke a tool during the actual build.
 The tool that is invoked during the build — the one for which the plugin generates a command line — is either a regular `executableTarget` (which can depend on as many library targets as it wants to) or a `binaryTarget` that provides prebuilt binary artifacts.